makitso/custom-css/README.md

 <li>Option 1 - If you only want these changes to apply to one theme then copy the "contents" of the
 	   common.css to the end of the specific style sheet, located in /public/css. </li>

-<li>Option 2 - Use the styles in common.css in all standard <a href="https://www.webtrees.net/" rel="nofollow">webtrees</a> themes - Note tested as of 14 August 2019 against latest github.</li>
+<li>Option 2 - Use the styles in common.css in all standard <a href="https://www.webtrees.net/" rel="nofollow">webtrees</a> themes - Note tested as of 7 December 2019 against latest github.</li>

 <li style="padding-left: 15px">There are several steps necessary in order to use a common.css file in the 2.0 version of <a href="https://www.webtrees.net/" rel="nofollow">webtrees</a>.
 	<ul style="list-style-type: none;" =""="">